cemc/cscircles-wp-content/plugins/log-deprecated-notices/readme.txt

 I will prioritize these tasks based on feedback, so let me know what you'd like to see.

 == Upgrade Notice ==

+= 0.3 =
+Updated to handle a new deprecated message in WordPress 4.0.

 = 0.2 =
 Initial compatibility for WordPress 3.3.